What are Grey List and Black List of the Financial Action Task Force?

 2. Grey List

 1. Black List: Only those countries are included in this list that FATF considers as unco-operative tax havens.
 These countries are known as Non-Cooperative Countries or Territories (NCCTs).
-In other words; countries which are not supporting terror funding and money laundering activities are listed in the Black list.
+In other words; countries which are supporting terror funding and money laundering activities are listed in the Black list.

 The FATF blacklist or OECD blacklist has been issued by the Financial Action Task Force since 2000 and lists countries which it judges to be non-cooperative in the global fight against money laundering and terror funding.